mui/material-ui/docs/src/pages/system/styled/styled.md

 ## Introduction

-All the Material-UI components are styled with the `styled()` utility.
+All the Material-UI components are styled with this `styled()` utility.
+This utility is built on top of the `styled()` module of [`@material-ui/styled-engine`](/guides/styled-engine/) and provides additional features.

+### Import path

-You can use the utility coming from `@material-ui/system`, or if you are using `@material-ui/core`, you can import it from `@material-ui/core/styles`.
+You can use the utility coming from the `@material-ui/system` package, or if you are using `@material-ui/core`, you can import it from `@material-ui/core/styles`.
 The difference is in the default `theme` that is used (if no theme is available in the React context).
-This utility is built on top of the `styled()` module of [`@material-ui/styled-engine`](/guides/styled-engine/) and provides additional features.

-## What problems does it solve?
+### What problems does it solve?

 The utility can be used as a replacement for emotion's or styled-components' styled() utility.
 It aims to solve the same problem, but also provides the following benefits: